-Saute the plantains in the frying pan until lightly browned.
-Don't
+Sauté the plantains in the frying pan until lightly

 leave them alone too long.
 What makes them sweet (the sugar) burns

 quickly.
-Turn over and saute the other side.
-At that point shake in the
+Turn over and sauté the other side.
+At that point

 habanero sauce to taste (we probably use more than most people.
 Be

 careful.
-But it does add a nice flavor (and a lot of heat if you aren't
+But it does add a nice flavor -- and a lot of heat if you

 Put the pineapple back in with the plantains and keep warm.